KLIA Ekspres: Air travel facilities

+As of 2024, check-in facilities at Kuala Lumpur Sentral station are available for Malaysia Airlines, Batik Air Malaysia and Cathay Pacific passengers only.

 Passenger service and amenities

 Passengers with laptops and smartphones have access to a high-speed internet connection free of charge through WiFi on board all KLIA Ekspres trains as well as on the station platforms.
 The service is powered by Yes 4G of Yes Communications, a subsidiary of the YTL Corporation which holds a 50% share over the train service.

-A disabled-friendly unisex lavatory is available on board all KLIA Ekspres trains (except CRRC Changchun Equator EMUs).
-Restrooms are also located on the departure platform at KL Sentral.
-There are no restrooms on the KLIA boarding platform.
-Passengers waiting there are expected to use the restrooms on the main terminal's upper floor levels.

 Connection to Subang Airport

-The KLIA Ekspres (and KLIA Transit) interchanges with KTM's Skypark Link at KL Sentral, an airport-rail link serving the Sultan Abdul Aziz Shah Airport (Subang Airport).
-This allows for a rail connection between KLIA, klia2 and Subang Airport.
+As of August 2024, KL Sentral–Terminal Skypark Line services between KL Sentral and Sultan Abdul Aziz Shah Airport (Subang Airport) remain suspended.

 Ridership

 On 19 September 2005, the company celebrated its 10 millionth passenger on the KLIA express.
 The 10 millionth passenger was Emylia Rosnaida who won a business class return trip to New York City from Kuala Lumpur.

 The 20 millionth passenger milestone was achieved on 12 December 2007 by Mr Sockalingam, which won economy class ticket to Dubai.